Mindfulness Practices for ADHD: Focus Strategies That Actually Work

 • The ADHD Mindfulness Adaptation uses movement, short sessions, and task transitions instead of traditional sitting meditation.

-• A 2024 study found that twice-weekly mindfulness practice produces significant improvements in attention, impulsivity, and emotional regulation for ADHD [1].
+• A 2024 RCT found statistically significant improvements in attention, impulsivity, and emotional regulation following mindfulness-based training for children with ADHD [1].

 • Brief three-breath focus resets work better than long meditation sessions for ADHD brains that struggle with sustained attention.